 Receipt of Distributions.
-Distributions made to you by the Fund (other than distributions in redemption of shares subject to Section 302(b) of the Internal Revenue Code) will generally constitute taxable dividends to the extent of your allocable share of the Fund's current or accumulated earnings and profits, as calculated for federal income tax purposes.
+Distributions made to you by the Fund (other than distributions in redemption of shares subject to Section 302(b) of the Code) will generally constitute taxable dividends to the extent of your allocable share of the Fund's current or accumulated earnings and profits, as calculated for federal income tax purposes.
 Generally, a corporation's earnings and profits are computed based upon taxable income, with certain specified adjustments.
-As explained above, based upon the historic performance of the types of MLPs in which the Fund intends to invest, the adviser anticipates that the distributed cash from the MLPs generally will exceed the Fund's share of the MLPs' taxable income.
-Consequently, the adviser anticipates that only a portion of the Fund's distributions will be treated as dividend income to you.
+As explained above, based upon the historic performance of the types of MLPs in which the Fund intends to invest, the Adviser anticipates that the distributed cash from the MLPs generally will exceed the Fund's share of the MLPs' taxable income.
+Consequently, the Adviser anticipates that only a portion of the Fund's distributions will be treated as dividend income to you.
 To the extent that distributions to you exceed your allocable share of the Fund's current and accumulated earnings and profits, your basis in the Fund's shares with respect to which the distribution is made will be reduced, which will increase the amount of gain (or decrease the amount of loss) realized upon a subsequent sale or redemption of such shares.
 To the extent you hold such shares as a capital asset and have no further basis in the shares to offset the distribution, you will report the excess as capital gain.

-Because the Fund will invest a substantial portion of its assets in MLPs, special rules will apply to the calculation of the Fund's earnings and profits.
-For example, the Fund's earnings and profits will be calculated using the straight-line depreciation method rather than the accelerated depreciation method.
+Special rules will apply to the calculation of the Fund's earnings and profits.
+For example, the Fund's earnings and profits will be calculated using the straight-line depreciation method rather than the accelerated depreciation method that may be used for calculating taxable income.
 This difference in treatment may, for example, result in the Fund's earnings and profits being higher than the Fund's taxable income in a particular year if the MLPs in which the Fund invests calculate their income using accelerated depreciation.
 Because of these differences, the Fund may make distributions in a particular year out of earnings and profits (treated as dividends) in excess of the amount of the Fund's taxable income for such year.